-IN THE THIRTEENTH JUDICIAL CIRCUIT HILLSBOROUGH COUNTY, FLORIDA ADMINISTRATIVE ORDER S-2024-020 (Supersedes Administrative Order S-2021-044) CIRCUIT CRIMINAL DIVISION It is necessary for the proper and efficient administration of justice to update the assignment of cases in the Circuit Criminal Division based on the abolition of Circuit Criminal Division "F" effective March 1, 2024.
-See Administrative Order A-2023-057 (Judicial Assignments).
+IN THE THIRTEENTH JUDICIAL CIRCUIT HILLSBOROUGH COUNTY, FLORIDA ADMINISTRATIVE ORDER S-2024-062 (Supersedes Administrative Order S-2024-020) CIRCUIT CRIMINAL DIVISION It is necessary for the proper and efficient administration of justice to update the assignment of cases in the Circuit Criminal Division when a demand for speedy trial is made by a defendant who has not yet been taken into custody in Hillsborough County.
 By the power vested in the chief judge under article V, section 2(d), Florida Constitution; section 43.26, Florida Statutes; and Florida Rule of General Practice and Judicial Administration 2.215(b)(2), it is ORDERED: 1.
-Definitions For purposes of this administrative order, the following terms have the following meanings: - A. Capital sexual battery means a violation of section 794.011(2)(a), Florida Statutes. - B. Co-defendant case means two or more defendants charged, in the same case, with at least one felony offense. - C. Even distribution means, in the context of case assignments, a system where each standard division receives the appropriate number of cases within each of the four categories of cases (first-degree murder, RICO, capital sexual battery, and all other types) so that the difference between newly-assigned cases in any two standard divisions is not more than one. - D. Felony has the same meaning as "felony" provided in section 775.08(1), Florida Statutes. - E. Pending case means a case in which any matter is pending before the court after an indictment or information is filed or any case in which a probation or community control sentence is still in effect.
-A probation or community control sentence is not considered "still in effect" if such sentence has been terminated early. - F. Proposed division for all non-first-degree murder, non-RICO, and non-capital sexual battery cases means an assignment of a standard division based on an even distribution made by the clerk upon the filing of a criminal report affidavit after arrest.
-This term also means an assignment of a standard division made by the clerk at the request of the state attorney's office upon the referral of a criminal investigation to the state attorney's office prior to an arrest, i.e. direct file cases. - G. Specialized division means any of the following Circuit Criminal Divisions: Division "J" (Post-Conviction Relief Matters), Division "K" (Violation of Probation and Community Control), Division "M" (Mental Health Court), Division "O" (First Appearance / Emergency) Division "V" (Veterans Treatment Court), Division "W" (Pre-Trial Drug Court Intervention), or Division "Y" (Post-Adjudicatory Drug Court Model). - H. Standard division means any of the following Circuit Criminal Divisions: Division "A," Division "B," Division "C," Division "D," Division "E," Division "G," or Division "I." - I. Trial division means any of the following Circuit Criminal Divisions: Trial Division 1, Trial Division 2, or Trial Division 3. - J. VOP means violation of probation, violation of drug offender probation, violation of community control, violation of community control II, and violation of juvenile commitment or violation of juvenile community control imposed as a consequence of a juvenile having been sentenced as an adult.
-2. Division "J" - Postconviction Relief Matters A. Motions Scheduled and Disposed of in Division "J" The following motions filed on and after the effective date of this administrative order will be scheduled and disposed of in Circuit Criminal Division "J":
+Definitions For purposes of this administrative order, the following terms have the following meanings: A. Capital sexual battery means a violation of section 794.011(2)(a), Florida Statutes.
+B. Co-defendant case means two or more defendants charged, in the same case, with at least one felony offense.
+C. Even distribution means, in the context of case assignments, a system where each standard division receives the appropriate number of cases within each of the four categories of cases (first-degree murder, RICO, capital sexual battery, and all other types) so that the difference between newly-assigned cases in any two standard divisions is not more than one.
+D. Felony has the same meaning as "felony" provided in section 775.08(1), Florida Statutes.
+E. Pending case means a case in which any matter is pending before the court after an indictment or information is filed or any case in which a probation or community control sentence is still in effect.
+A probation or community control sentence is not considered "still in effect" if such sentence has been terminated early.
+F. Proposed division for all non-first-degree murder, non-RICO, and non-capital sexual battery cases means an assignment of a standard division based on an even distribution made by the clerk upon the filing of a criminal report affidavit after arrest.
+This term also means an assignment of a standard division made by the clerk at the request of the state attorney's office upon the referral of a criminal investigation to the state attorney's office prior to an arrest, i.e. direct file cases.
+G. Specialized division means any of the following Circuit Criminal Divisions: Division "J" (Post-Conviction Relief Matters), Division "K" (Violation of Probation and Community Control), Division "M" (Mental Health Court), Division "O" (First Appearance / Emergency) Division "V" (Veterans Treatment Court), Division "W" (Pre-Trial Drug Court Intervention), or Division "Y" (Post-Adjudicatory Drug Court Model).
+H. Standard division means any of the following Circuit Criminal Divisions: Division "A," Division "B," Division "C," Division "D," Division "E," Division "G," or Division "I." I. Trial division means any of the following Circuit Criminal Divisions: Trial Division 1, Trial Division 2, or Trial Division 3.
+J. VOP means violation of probation, violation of drug offender probation, violation of community control, violation of community control II, and violation of juvenile commitment or violation of juvenile community control imposed as a consequence of a juvenile having been sentenced as an adult.
+2. Division "J" - Postconviction Relief Matters A. Motions Scheduled and Disposed of in Division "J" The following motions filed on and after the effective date of this administrative order will be scheduled and disposed of in Page 2 of 22 - Administrative Order S-2024-062 (Circuit Criminal Division) Circuit Criminal Division "J":